iams3cond/misc/assignments/assignment3/handout.md

 ### Private

-And here's some (pretty) rough pseudocode for the `link` method that does union by rank.
+And here's some (pretty) rough pseudocode for the `link` method and the `findSet` method which is what carries out path compression.

 #### `link(node x, node y)`